emard/esp32ecp5/README.md

     import ecp5wp

-Tool will autodetect FLASH chip, report current protection status and suggest commands to protect or unprotect range of address space usually used for bootloader.
+Tool will autodetect FLASH chip, report current protection status and suggest commands to protect or unprotect first 2MB usually used to hold bootloader bitstream.

 Be careful with setting OTP registers, it is possible to permanently lock the chip.